wendyverdonk93/docs/content/payment-methods/banks/request-to-pay/integration-and-testing.md

 To integrate Request to Pay using our API, see API Reference – [Request to Pay](/api/#directbanktransfer).

+For the Request to Pay logo, see MultiSafepay GitHub – [MultiSafepay icons](https://github.com/MultiSafepay/MultiSafepay-icons).

 {{< details title="View testing process" >}}

 You can test Request to Pay transactions through Deutsche Bank: